ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 <br/>
 Goals of this tutorial:
 - to talk about the "why"
-- show how requirements can have a place in code
+- show how requirements can have a place in our code ⭐
 - show first flowcards basics
 <br/>